Following on from anthropy, Director of Lynn Planet, Samar Khan, talks COP27.

 It is clear that we need more collaboration across every entity of the global system.
 We all have a part to play in achieving our net-zero future whilst protecting our quality of life, our biodiversity, and ensuring the transition is equitable.

 We at Lynn, are working hard to promote engagement and cooperation between governments, businesses and communities to design and deliver sustainable behaviour changes which will help us achieve our net-zero goals.
+Given the contradictory outcomes of COP27 and the misinformation stymying climate collabortion, behaviour change campaigns are needed now more than ever.
 The House of Lords released a seminal paper two weeks ago in which they identified behaviour change as essential to achieving climate and environmental goals.
 And we couldn’t agree more.
-Our dedicated practice, Lynn Planet, combines expertise from wide-ranging fields of behavioural science, misinformation strategies to systems-thinking, macroeconomics and social justice to change behaviours effectively and drive ambitious climate actions to save our planet.
-Our shared belief at Lynn is simple: Behavioural science has the power to improve and save lives
+Our dedicated practice, Lynn Planet, combines expertise from wide-ranging fields of behavioural science, misinformation strategies to systems-thinking, macroeconomics and social justice, to change behaviours effectively and drive ambitious climate actions to save our planet.
+Our shared belief at Lynn is simple: Behavioural science has the power to improve and save lives.